xj361685640/MEEP_MPB/README.md

 ### Dependencies

-(Optional) the .cell file can be used to quickly visualize the structure in the generated .ctl file using JMol.
+Jmol (optional) can be used to visualize the .cell file representing the structure in the generated .ctl file.

 ## Authors